vinit5619692/taskerassignment/README.md

 # Tasker Assignment

-This(Tasker) is web application to maintain and track tasks.
+This (Tasker) is web application to maintain and track tasks.
 User can do Create, Read, Update and Delete on task using responsive application.
-Screenshot of pages, from the application, are avaiable [here](https://github.com/vinit5619692/taskerassignment/tree/main/screenshot).
+Screenshot of pages, from the application, are available [here](https://github.com/vinit5619692/taskerassignment/tree/main/screenshot).
-Entire project is committed at [github](https://github.com/vinit5619692/taskerassignment).
+Entire project is committed at [GitHub](https://github.com/vinit5619692/taskerassignment).

 # Tiers of Application